-We scoured press releases, social media and candidates’ websites to compile the list of endorsements, which is accurate as of April 10.
+We scoured press releases, social media and candidates’ websites to compile the list of endorsements, which is accurate as of June 19.

-Organizations: Rockaway Youth Action Fund
+Organizations: Black Law Enforcement Alliance, Rockaway Youth Action Fund

-Labor: Bricklayers & Allied Craftworkers Local Union #1, District Council 1707, IBEW Local #3, International Union of Operating Engineers Local 891,Local 94 Operating Engineers, Teamsters Local 813, Workers United NY/NJ Regional Joint Board, International Alliance of Theatrical Stage Employees
+Labor: Allied Printing Trades Council of NY, NJ, CT; Bricklayers & Allied Craftworkers Local Union #1; District Council 1707; IBEW Local #3; International Alliance of Theatrical Stage Employees Local 1; International Alliance of Theatrical Stage Employees Local 4, International Union of Operating Engineers Local 891; Local 94 Operating Engineers; RWDSU; Teamsters Local 553, Teamsters Local 813; Teamsters Local 817; Workers United NY/NJ Regional Joint Board

 Public figures: State Sen. James Sanders; Assembly members Catherine Nolan and Daniel Rosenthal; New York City Councilman Antonio Reynoso; former state Court of Appeals Chief Judge Jonathan Lippman, police reform advocate Gwen Carr, police reform advocate Valerie Bell

 Organizations: Asian American Congress, Citizens Union, New York Daily News, New York Post